 \section{Conclusions and open questions}

-In this work, we design efficient deterministic distributed algorithms for computing an $(\epsilon, D, T)$-decomposition in $H$-minor-free networks, improving upon the ones in~\cite{10.1145/3519270.3538423} that are based the expander decomposition and routing algorithms in~\cite{ChangS20}.
-From a technical point of view, the decomposition is computed in a bottom-up manner by iterative merging clusters using the heavy-stars algorithm of~\cite{czygrinow2008fast}.
-In each iteration, we use an information-gathering algorithm to improve the quality of the decomposition.
-The information-gathering algorithm is based on a load balancing algorithm of~\cite{GhoshLMMPRRTZ99} and derandomizing random walks with limited independence.
-Our new decomposition algorithm leads to improved bounds in approximation algorithms and property testing.
-In several cases, we obtain optimal or near-optimal upper bounds.
+In this work, we design efficient deterministic distributed algorithms for computing an $(\epsilon, D, T)$-decomposition in $H$-minor-free networks, improving upon the results of~\cite{10.1145/3519270.3538423}, which are based on expander decomposition and routing techniques from~\cite{ChangS20}.

+From a technical perspective, our decomposition is constructed in a bottom-up manner through iterative cluster merging using the heavy-stars algorithm of~\cite{czygrinow2008fast}.
+In each iteration, we incorporate an information-gathering procedure to improve the quality of the decomposition.
+This procedure builds on a load-balancing algorithm of~\cite{GhoshLMMPRRTZ99} and a derandomization of random walks using limited independence.

+Our new decomposition algorithm leads to improved bounds for approximation algorithms and property testing, and in several cases achieves optimal or near-optimal upper bounds.

-A natural open question is to further improve the construction time and routing time $T$ for $(\epsilon, D, T)$-decomposition in $H$-minor-free networks.
+\paragraph{Open questions.} A natural open question is to further improve the construction time and routing time $T$ for $(\epsilon, D, T)$-decomposition in $H$-minor-free networks.
 Since the way our decomposition algorithm works is to use an information-gathering algorithm to improve the quality of the decomposition, if the \emph{existential} bounds for expander decompositions in $H$-minor-free networks in~\cref{obs:existence,lem:existence-variant} are improved, then we automatically obtain an improved \emph{distributed} algorithm for $(\epsilon, D, T)$-decomposition.
 What is the optimal conductance bound for expander decompositions of $H$-minor-free graphs?

 For any combinatorial optimization problem that admits a bounded-degree sparsifier as defined in~\cite{solomon:LIPIcs:2018:8364}, $(1\pm \epsilon)$-approximate solutions of the problem in $H$-minor-free graphs can be computed in $\poly\left(\frac{1}{\epsilon}\right) \cdot O(\log^\ast n)$ rounds in $\CONGEST$ via our approach.
 Apart from maximum matching, maximum independent set, and minimum vertex cover, which other combinatorial optimization problems also admit bounded-degree sparsifiers?